steven-cao88/petstore/README.md

 ## Assumption
 This API is for a store that is mainly maintained by store admins, who have CRUD access to all endpoints.

+## Installation
+Pull the code, run composer install, then run phpunit test command ./vendor/bin/phpunit for testing.
+Can also use API client like Postman or Insomnia to interact with the API (needs to create at least 1 admin account and API token for that account)

 ## Suggested Improvements
 In future, maybe provide APIs to turn this into multi-tenant store, where normal users can manage their own pets and orders.